 Things to avoid:

 - Exposure of cytological material to formalin – including close exposure in the operating theatre, or being packaged in the same bag as the formalin-filled pottle.
-Formalin prevents proper staining and often alters cells beyond recognition.
-Ensure that cytological preps are not packed with formalinised tissue for transportation to the lab, as formalin fumes also affect smears.
-Wrap cytology smears separately from histology containers.
-Preferably place them in different plastic bags.
+Formalin fumes prevent cellular uptake of differential stains rendering the slides non-diagnostic.
+Wrap cytology smears separately from histology containers and place in different plastic bags.

-- Fluids however, should be refrigerated (never frozen) if there is delay in dispatch.
-Make a smear of fluids before refrigeration if there is any delay in dispatch
+- Fluids however, should be refrigerated (never frozen) if there is a delay in dispatch.
+Make a smear of fluids prior to refrigeration.

-- CSF – should be processed within 4 hours of collection – if this is not possible, then adding autologous serum will help preserve cellular integrity (EDTA alone does not do this).
-For example, if there is approximately 90uL of CSF, then add 10uL of serum (2-3 drops; see sample types and collection).
+- CSF should be processed within 4 hours of collection.
+If this is not possible, then adding autologous serum will help preserve cellular integrity (EDTA alone does not do this).
+For example, if there is approximately 90uL of CSF, then add 10uL of serum (2-3 drops; see below).